avalanche-foundation/ACPs/ACPs/108-evm-event-importing/README.md

 The correctness of a contract using block hashes to prove that a specific event was emitted within that block depends on the correctness of:
 1. The mechanism for authenticating that a block hash was finalized on another blockchain.
-2. The Merkle proof validation library used to prove that a specific transactoin receipt was included in the given block.
+2. The Merkle proof validation library used to prove that a specific transaction receipt was included in the given block.

 For considerations on using Avalanche Warp Messaging to authenticate block hashes, see [here](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/30-avalanche-warp-x-evm#security-considerations).